 On April 15, 2020, 637 Arnold sent Stewart correspondence (the “Demand Letter”) rejecting the reasoning set forth in the Disclaimer Letter and demanding that Stewart (1) continue to indemnify and provide coverage to the Insured related to the Action, including, but not limited to, the reimbursement of ongoing attorneys’ fees and costs related to the claims made in the Lawsuit and; (2) indemnify/reimburse 637 Arnold for past and potential future attorneys’ fees, costs and other damages arising from and related to the Action.

-To date, Stewart has not provided a response to the Demand Letter.
+Stewart has not provided a response to the Demand Letter.

 COUNT ONE